andela-earinde/daily-scripts/ideas/eni_prog.md

-Create a mini programming language called "f-UP"
+Create a mini programming language called "fUP"
 ===================================================
    + `It will be an esoteric language.`
-   + `It's main feature will be to twist Logic`
+   + `It's main feature will be to twist logic`